zerobounce/zero-bounce-java-sdk-setup/README.md

 5. Rebuild the project.
 6. Enjoy!

+## How to deploy the SDK

+1. Be sure to set the *autoReleaseAfterClose* field to *false* in the `pom.xml` file of the **zero-bounce-sdk** if you don't want the artifact to be automatically deployed on Maven Central.
+2. Use the same command found in the `publish.yml` file: `mvn --no-transfer-progress --batch-mode -Dgpg.passphrase=<YOUR_PASSPHRASE> clean deploy -Prelease` from the **zero-bounce-sdk** folder.

 ## USAGE

 Initialize the sdk with your api key:
 ```java
 ZeroBounceSDK.getInstance().initialize("<YOUR_API_KEY>");
 ```

 ## Examples

 Then you can use any of the SDK methods, for example:

 * ##### Validate an email address